Suman Deodhar

-Suman Deodhar (born 1930, married Suman Athavale) is a female badminton player from India.
-She is the daughter of India's cricket player D. B. Deodhar.
+Suman Deodhar (later Suman Athavale, born October 1930) is an Indian former badminton player.
+She is the daughter of Indian cricket player D. B. Deodhar.

-Career
+Life and career

-Suman Deodhar won her first national title in 1946 in the women's doubles with her sister Sunder Deodhar.
+Between 1942 and 1954 the Deodhar sisters, Suman, Tara, Sunder Deodhar, dominated the Indian National Badminton Champion competition.
+Suman won her first national title in 1946 in the women's doubles with her sister Sunder.
 More titles in the women's doubles followed in 1947, 1951 and 1954.
 In 1947 she also reached gold in the mixed doubles and in 1951 gold in the women's singles.

+As of April 2020, Suman Deodhar and her brother Sharad were the last surviving of the five Deodhar siblings.